-A major shortcoming of visualization of alkyne-tagged biomolecule with fluorescent azide probes through CuAAC is the need to remove unreacted fluorescent probes.
+A major shortcoming of the visualization of alkyne-tagged biomolecules with fluorescent azide probes through CuAAC is the need to remove unreacted fluorescent probes.
 This is particularly problematic when imaging the intracellular environment, tissues of living organisms, or visualizing biomolecules in vivo.
-Difficulty to remove all unreacted fluorescent probes is also one of major contributor to background signal and non-specific binding.
+The difficulty removing all unreacted fluorescent probes is also one of the major contributors to background signal and non-specific binding.

 |Description||Ex/Em||Emission Color||Pkg.
 Size||Product #||Price|

 |5 mg||1370 – 5||$895.00|

 |CalFluor 647 Azide||657/674||Near IR||1 mg||1372 – 1||$239.00|

 Shieh P., et al. (2015).
 CalFluors: A Universal Motif for Fluorogenic Azide Probes across the Visible Spectrum J. Am.
 Chem.
 Soc., 137: 7145−51.

 Pawlak, J. B., et al. (2016).
 The Optimization of Bioorthogonal Epitope Ligation within MHC‑I Complexes.
 ACS Chem.
 Biol., 11: 3172−8.